djc/askama/README.md

 ### Supported in templates

 * Template inheritance (one level only)
-* Basic loops, if/else statements and include support
+* Loops, if/else statements and include support
+* Macro support (no `import` blocks yet)
+* Variables (no mutability allowed)
+* Some built-in filters, and the ability to use your own
 * Whitespace suppressing with '-' markers
-* Some built-in filters
+* Opt-out HTML escaping

 ### Limitations

-* Only a small number of built-in template filters have been implemented
+* A limited number of built-in filters have been implemented
-* User-defined template filters are not supported yet

 [docs]: https://docs.rs/askama
 [mitsuhiko]: http://lucumr.pocoo.org/